collapsed-stacks/startups/questions/7498/do-you-need-to-be-employed-to-get-a-business-loan-in-australia.md

 - tagged: `startup-costs`, `australia`
 - score: 3

-<p>I am looking at purchasing a business in Australia.
-I have estimated that I will need a loan of $150,000 to purchase the business and to have some capital for growth. </p>
+I am looking at purchasing a business in Australia.
+I have estimated that I will need a loan of $150,000 to purchase the business and to have some capital for growth.

-<p>I am working full time however, to make the business work, I will need to quit my job and work full time in the new business.
+I am working full time however, to make the business work, I will need to quit my job and work full time in the new business.
 Will Australian banks consider the revenue of the established business which I am purchasing when they loan to me?
-Or will the serviceability of my loan be calculated from my current income?</p>
+Or will the serviceability of my loan be calculated from my current income?

-<p>Please presume that I have sufficient funds for a loan deposit.</p>
+Please presume that I have sufficient funds for a loan deposit.

 ## Answer 7582